encoredev/encore/docs/tutorials/uptime.md

 Then visit [http://localhost:4000/frontend/](http://localhost:4000/frontend/) to see the frontend.
 It won't work yet, since we haven't yet built the backend, so let's do just that!

-When we're done we'll have a backend with this architecture:
+When we're done we'll have a backend with an event-driven architecture, as seen below in the [automatically generated diagram](/docs/observability/encore-flow) where white boxes are services and black boxes are Pub/Sub topics:

 <img className="w-full h-auto" src="/assets/tutorials/uptime/encore-flow.png" title="Encore Flow" />